-What is Aortic valve repair?
+What is Aortic Valve Repair?

 A healthy heart maintains normal blood flow in its four chambers.
 This function is performed by its four valves, which open and close during each heartbeat.
 Proper valve opening and closing ensure that blood flows in the right direction through the heart.
 The aortic valve separates the heart and aorta.
 The aortic valve opens for blood to flow out and closes to keep blood from leaking backwards into the heart.
 The Aortic valve is an essential part of your heart and if it does not function properly, then you may need Aortic valve repair surgery.
 Your doctor will recommend aortic valve repair surgery for the following heart conditions:

-- In Aortic valve stenosis (narrowed valve opening), where the leaflets become thick or stiff, and the valve is unable to open completely, resulting in reduced blood flow from the left ventricle into the aorta.
-This can occur due to hereditary factors, aging, rheumatic fever, or build-up of calcium or cholesterol on the leaflets.
+In Aortic valve stenosis (narrowed valve opening), where the leaflets become thick or stiff, and the valve is unable to open completely, resulting in reduced blood flow from the left ventricle into the aorta.
+This can occur due to hereditary factors, ageing, rheumatic fever, or the build-up of calcium or cholesterol on the leaflets.
 When Aortic stenosis is left untreated, it can lead to heart failure or death.